Africa Oyé is FREE and open to all. We are delighted to welcome all our deaf and disabled festival-goers.

 Please note that our staff work part-time throughout the year but we will endeavour to get back to any queries within 5 working days.

-Word and PDF versions of this page are available on the links below or can be requested via email from ally@africaoye.com
+Word and PDF versions of this information are available on the links below or can be requested via email from ally@africaoye.com

 People wishing to attend Africa Oyé with disabled access do not need to purchase a ticket or an add-on PA/Carer ticket as the event is free.
 Africa Oyé is an outdoor, open air, music festival positioned on greenfield sites.
-Africa Oyé strives to be fully inclusive and at the event there are a number of facilities at the site to accommodate disabled guests needs.
+Africa Oyé strives to be as inclusive as possible and at the event there are a number of facilities at the site to accommodate disabled guests’ needs.

 If you have any questions about the access and facilities at the festival, please email info@africaoye.com